-- 1. The sender application or host specifies (e.g., the syslog-ng client) the timezone of the messages.
+- Step 1.
+The sender application (e.g., the syslog-ng client) or host specifies the timezone of the messages.
 If the incoming message includes a timezone it is associated with the message.
-Otherwise, the local timezone is assumed. - 2.
-Specify the time_zone() parameter for the source driver that reads the message.
-This parameter overrides the original timezone of the message.
-Each source defaults to the value of the recv_time_zone() global option. - 3.
+Otherwise, the local timezone is assumed. - Step 2.
+Specify the time zone() parameter for the source driver that reads the message.
+This timezone will be associated with the messages only if no timezone is specified within the message itself.
+Each source defaults to the value of the recv time zone() global option. - Step 3.
 Specify the timezone in the destination driver using the time zone() parameter.
 Each destination driver might have an associated timezone value; syslog-ng converts message timestamps to this timezone before sending the message to its destination (file or network socket).
 Each destination defaults to the value of the send time zone() global option.